MitjaNemec/Kicad_action_plugins/README.md

 This repository contains KiCad pcbnew Action Plugins()

 All plugins have been tested on Kicad 5.1.x on Windows7/Windows10.
 You need to have KICAD_SCRIPTING_WXPYTHON enabled.
 They should also work on GNU/Linux distributions and MacOS even with Python3.
-The plugins might or might not work on 5.99.

 The plugins have been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.